Facts & Figures

 UNDERGRADUATE RESIDENCE HALLS

 The following facts and figures should provide you with a general understanding and familiarity with the rich tradition of Notre Dame's undergraduate residence halls.
-If you have any question (especially historical information).
+If you have any questions (especially historical information), please contact our office.

 - All 29 undergraduate residence halls are located on-campus.